DISTANCE WALK-BACK: PRECISION FOCUS

 Trigger control at distance: You are learning to press the trigger without disturbing sight alignment as the margin for error shrinks.

-Visual focus on fine alignment: You are building the ability to track and confirm front sight placement on smaller targets at longer ranges.
+Visual focus on fine alignment: You are building the ability to track and confirm front sight placement on smaller targets at longer distances.

 Feedback-based precision work: You are using each shot as a test and learning to adjust based on clear and honest results.